SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

-Next, we use our model in Equation \ref{eq:Gamma} and \ref{eq:ndot}, together with our fits for the clumping factors presented in the previous sections to solve for the mass-weighted ionization fraction.
+To use the volume filling factor model to solve for the reionization history, it is necessary to redefine the clumping factor used in the recombination term.
+The clumping factor should be $C_{\rm R,Q} = C_{\rm R}Q$, where $C_{\rm R}$ follows the definition in Equation \ref{eq: Ceff}, in order for the recombination term to match that in Equation \ref{eq:ndot}.
+Based on the comparison with \cite{Finlator2012a} in Section \ref{sec:ceff}, we can see that $C_{\rm R}Q$ is close to a recombination clumping factor with a $>95\%$ ionization fraction cut, so one may also use the $C_{\rm R} (x_{\rm HII}>95\%)$ calculated within highly ionized regions together with the M99 model.

+Next, we use our model in Equation \ref{eq:Gamma} and \ref{eq:ndot}, together with our fits for $C_{\rm rec}$ in Equation \ref{eq:cR_fit} to solve for the mass-weighted ionization fraction.
+Here we choose the $C_{\rm rec}$ with $\Delta<100$ to solve for reionization history because it is consistent with our definition of the escape fractions in the RadHydro simulations.
+This density cut also falls between the mean overdensity of spherical top-hat halos and the overdensity at the virial radius of an isothermal DM halo during reionization \citep{Pawlik2009a}.
+Using $C_{\rm rec,\Delta<50}$ instead will lead to slightly earlier reionization as the recombination rate becomes lower, and using $C_{\rm rec,\Delta<200}$ will lead to slightly later reionization.
+Note that $C_{\rm rec,\Delta<50}$ and $C_{\rm rec,\Delta<200}$ are not consistent with our reionization rates in Equations \ref{eq:Gamma} and \ref{eq:ndot}, although in either case, the effect of density cuts on solving reionization history is small, with a maximum difference of $<5\%$.

 Figure \ref{fig:xi_new} shows the evolution of $\langle x_{\text{HII}}\rangle_{\rm M}$ from the analytical model proposed in this work, solved with ionizing photon production rate $\dot{n}_\gamma$ and photoionization rate $\Gamma$.
 The resulting ionization fractions follow those from the simulations much closer than the M99 models.
 In particular, the ionization fraction solved with photoionization rate $\Gamma$ shows almost no deviation from the simulation results.
 The model with $\dot{n_\gamma}$ also doesn't deviate much from the simulation data, with an at most $5\%$ difference in Sim 0 towards the end of reionization.